EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Sig(U; . ) and S(V; . ) denote signatures made with the private key of U and V, respectively.

-* Enc(K; P; A) denotes AEAD encryption of plaintext P and additional authenticated data A using keys derived from the shared secret.
+* Enc(K; P; A) denotes AEAD encryption of plaintext P and additional authenticated data A using the key K derived from the shared secret.

 As described in Appendix B of {{SIGMA}}, in order to create a "full-fledge" protocol some additional protocol elements are needed.
 EDHOC adds:

-* Session identifiers S_U, S_V derived from the ephemeral public keys.
+* Explicit nonces/session identifiers N_U, N_V chosen freshly and anew with each session by U and V, respectively.

-* Computationally independent keys derived from the DH-shared secret and used for different directions and operations.
+* Computationally independent keys derived from the ECDH shared secret and used for different directions and operations.

 EDHOC also makes the following addition: